Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Not enough time?"

 "If we get through this whole visit wi’out summat goin’ catastrophically wrong, I’ll consider it a bloody miracle."
 Powell grumbled.
-“Five fookin’ days.
+"Five fookin’ days.
 Five!
-I’ve run some hasty bodge-job ops in my time, but five days’ notice to babysit a couple of ETs around a planet that’s become a fookin’ byword for deadliness up there…” he jerked his head skyward “Just about wins the prize.”
+I’ve run some hasty bodge-job ops in my time, but five days’ notice to babysit a couple of ETs around a planet that’s become a fookin’ byword for deadliness up there…" he jerked his head skyward "Just about wins the prize."

 "Worth it, though."

 Powell scratched the side of his head, thoughtfully.
 "You think?"

 "You said it yourself, Dexter saved the mission."
 Rylee pointed out.
-“And I’ve met Gaoians myself.
-If you ask me, we want them as allies.”
+"And I’ve met Gaoians myself.
+If you ask me, we want them as allies."

 Powell rubbed his jaw uncertainly.
 "I reviewed Warhorse’s helmet cam footage.
 Regaari?
 He fookin’ deserves what he’s receiving today.
 It’s the rest of his species I’m not so sure on.
 An’ to be honest, even a scrappy little gaffer like him… I mean, what would an alliance even look like?
 If we were to do joint trainin’ and it turns out they wouldn’t wind up slowing our lads down?
 I’ll eat my fookin’ beret, badge and all.
 They’re not deathworlders."

 "Wanna bet?"

 "Absolutely." he nodded.
-“If we ally with the Gaoians, it’ll be nice, but we’ll be the ones doin’ all the hard graft.
-Bet you.”
+"If we ally with the Gaoians, it’ll be nice, but we’ll be the ones doin’ all the hard graft.
+Bet you."

 "You’re on."
 Rylee grinned.
-“Though, I’ll be kind and have a cake replica made.
+"Though, I’ll be kind and have a cake replica made.
 No sense in wasting a good beret.
-Fair?”
+Fair?"

 "Aye?
 So either I’m right, or I eat a cake.
 Not exactly a fookin’ lose-lose, is it?"

 "Fine, fine."
 She laughed.
-“Loser treats the winner to a nice meal.
-Somewhere fancy.”
+"Loser treats the winner to a nice meal.
+Somewhere fancy."

 "Oh, aye.
 Yeah."
 Powell rolled his eyes.
-“A date with you’s *way* worse than eatin’ cake.”
+"A date with you’s *way* worse than eatin’ cake."

 "That’s my cruellest offer, you sarcastic sadist." she waved a mock-scolding finger.
-“Besides, you’ll be paying.”
+"Besides, you’ll be paying."

 "Only if I lose."

 "Oh you’ll lose."
 She told him.
-“I promise.”
+"I promise."

 "Done."
-Powell glanced toward Buckingham Palace again. “...An’ I hope to God you’re right.”
+Powell glanced toward Buckingham Palace again. "...An’ I hope to God you’re right."

 ___